 Challenges & Solutions

-Solution: With the public park holding a number of live events, it is important that any deliveries do not clash with the set-up of the events taking place, such as the beer festival, and ‘Alive at Delapre’.
+Live site, ensuring project works do not clash with the live events taking place at Delapre Park: With the public park holding a number of live events, it is important that any deliveries do not clash with the set-up of the events taking place, such as the beer festival, and ‘Alive at Delapre’.
 Regular contact between Woodhead and Northampton Borough Council enables Woodhead to schedule works at a time that does not conflict with the events.

 Woodhead want to make building a better experience for all, and every project Woodhead are involved in brings unique opportunities to do so.
 This project has been no different, and to date Woodhead have delivered;